*

 North Berwick Factfile

-The famous West Links at North Berwick where her grandfather Thomas Campbell and her uncles played golf was the perfect playground for the young Dorothy while living in Inchgarry House in Links Road.
+The famous West Links at North Berwick where her grandfather Thomas Campbell and her uncles Robert and Tom played golf was the perfect playground for the young Dorothy while living in Inchgarry House during the summer months.
 She took her first swing when she was 18 months old, and her first club was a six-penny club lacking the bone and the lead then commonly used, purchased in a toy shop in the High Street in North Berwick.

 Campbell was first to win the British and U.S Amateur back to back.